 The CV (or resume) is a document that summarizes your education, experience, and skills in a concise manner for an employer.
 CVs can be formatted in a variety of ways but must be easy to read, consistent, and free of errors.

-The goal of a cover letter is to complement your resume.
 Employers use cover letters to determine your level of interest, your writing ability, and your suitability for the position.
 A well-written cover letter can help get you to the interview stage.
 A poorly written cover letter can severely damage your chances, even if you are highly qualified.

 A job interview is usually the final step in the application process and determines whether or not you will be hired.
 It is essential that you prepare and practice in advance!
 For example:

 - Prepare answers to typical interview questions and rehearse your answers with the career counselor, colleagues, or friends

 - Be prepared to discuss your skills and to provide specific, real-life examples of how these have been demonstrated.

 - Dress professionally, arrive 10 minutes early, and turn your phone off

 - Be positive; avoid making any negative statements during the entire interview